Table of Contents

 Section 7.
 STAFF REPRESENTATIVE

 Section 8.
-EMERITUS FACULTY REPRESENTATIVE
+EMERITUS FACULTY SENATOR

-8.2 DUTIES OF THE REPRESENTATIVE: The representative is expected to consult with his/her constituency and communicate to the Academic Senate on matters relating to the jurisdiction of the Senate.
+The Emeritus Senator is expected to consult with their constituency and communicate to the Senate on matters relating to the jurisdiction of the Senate.

 ARTICLE IV - SENATE MEETINGS